ingadhoc/account-invoicing/account_invoice_move_currency/README.rst

 =============================

 This module extends the functionality of account invoice to allows force the seat on an invoice generated save the data in another currency.
+This module adds funcionality to save the secondary currency in the wizard "change" that introduce the module "Account Usability"

 Installation
 ============

 To install this module, you need to:

+# Just Install the module

 Configuration